hollowstrawberry/crab-cogs/README.md

 ### 🗣 TTS

-PLays text to speech in voice chat, intended as an accessibility feature.
+Plays text to speech in voice chat, intended as an accessibility feature.
 Detects the language automatically.
 The voice cannot be changed for now.
 Unfortunately will override music if it is playing.

 ### 🟫 Minecraft